manki11/ExerciserReact/readme.md

 The Exerciser Activity is written using ReactJS framework.
 The ReactJS source code is maintain here and, once build, the code is integrated in [Sugarizer](https://github.com/llaske/sugarizer).

+## Templates present in the application
+1. Multiple Choice Questions -
+Build an exercise with questions and option choices.
+Here the user is supposed to select the correct answer to the question from the set of given options.
+2. Cloze Text -
+Build an exercise with questions that have blanks to be filled.
+Here the user is supposed to fill in the blanks with the most appropriate answer.
+3. Reorder List -
+Build an exercise with Jumbled Lists that need to be ordered.
+4. Group Assignment -
+Build an exercise with questions that need to be placed in the correct group.
+5. Free text Input -
+Build an exercise with questions that have answers in text format.
+6. Matching Pair -
+Build an exercise to match questions with answers.
+Here the user is supposed to match one item in the left column to its corresponding item in the right column by connecting their two points.

 ### Steps to run project

 Make sure npm and nodejs are installed on your machine.